UBC-MDS/Bank_Marketing_Prediction/README.md

-The objective of this project is to identify which customers are more likely to respond positively to a telemarketing campaign and subscribe to a new product (a long-term deposit).
+The objective of this project is to identify which customers are more likely to respond positively to a telemarketing campaign and subscribe to a new product (a long-term deposit). i.e. Which customers will likely to response to the telemarketing campaign when contacted over the phone and also what type of customers the bank should prioritize on?

 To address the predictive question posed above, we plan to conduct an exploratory data analysis and build a machine learning model that can predict if a certain customer looks like the target audience for this product.